e271828e/Flight.jl/docs/notes/design/framework_design.md

   Tier-2 flag as per-event annotation (§2.1).
 Order is semantics (§5.2 declaration order, §11.6 once-per-event); nothing here is inferrable.
-- **No stage tags anywhere.** Which stage produces which port stays invisible in the contract, preserving §4.2 (moving a port between stages is non-breaking).
+- **No stage tags anywhere.** Which stage produces which port stays invisible in the contract, preserving §4.2 (moving a port between stages is non-breaking for consumers).
   Membership is *derived* with no chicken-and-egg: stage-1 functions (`h_x`/`h_z`) structurally receive no inputs, so the build probes them first, observes their contract ports, assigns the remainder to stage 2, builds the